Skip Navigation

 Get your hands dirty for a great cause at the next Green-Up!

-Volunteer for the next Green-Up event, planting trees and shrubs along the Las Vegas Wash.
-Held once a year, our planting events are great for conservationists and activists of all ages and create much-needed habitat for wildlife, reduce erosion and improve water quality.
+Held once a year in the spring, our Green-Up planting events along the Las Vegas Wash are great for conservationists and activists of all ages and create much-needed habitat for wildlife, reduce erosion and improve water quality.
+While this year's event has already taken place with 210 volunteers planting more than 3,500 native trees and shrubs, registration for the next Green-Up will open in January 2025.

 Upcoming events and meetings